thehardparts/thehardparts.github.io/content/posts/deployment.md

 Local kubernetes:

 In general only if the service needs to be accessible within a site even when the internet line is dead, or latency needs to be as low as possible,...

+Some examples are services that need to directly interface with manufacturing equipment, or are only dependent on oracle (which is deployed in Ieper/sensors).

 Diegem GKE: